mandrewj/ECN_backbone_taxonomies/README.md

 ## MAJC Eleodes

+The folder GBIF_MAJC contains the files used to analyze the changes of my personal collection once harvested from SCAN by GBIF.
 We can perform the same analysis as above.
 However, GBIF's standardized data (occurrence.txt) is already filtered to only contain accepted names, so if we simply run the sciNameCount.sh script, we can get the accepted names from occurrence.txt, or we can run the script on the verbatim.txt file to obtain the equivalent of the scientificName count from iDigBio above.

 ```